32bitsret/YouthGovernance2023/README.md

 - The steering committee will consist of the implementation partners and the village head.
 - The steering committee will be published for accessibility and accountability purposes.
 - The steering committee will be on voluntary bases
+- New implementation partner may be added but agreed upon by the steering committee and published publicly.
 - donations to the library must be documented and in public domain
 - The manager of the library will be appointed by the steering committee and this position may or may not be permanent and reports to the steering committee
 - The manager may or may not be paid